standardholdingsllc/qumran/README.md

 - Zone-based room information panel

 ### 🐧 Easter Egg
 A time-traveling penguin with sunglasses can be found hiding in Room 30 (the Scriptorium).
 Look for him between the two plastered writing tables!
-As a `THREE.Sprite`, he automatically billboards to always face you as you explore.
+He uses a `THREE.Mesh` with `PlaneGeometry` and custom billboard logic to always face the camera while respecting wall occlusion.

 ## Technical Architecture